arpy8/JamJam/README.md

 ----- -->

 ## 🚀 What Can You Do with This?
-This amazing jammer is built on the **ESP32-C3** architecture integrated with **configurable numbers of NRF24** modules.
+This jammer is built on the **ESP32-C3** architecture integrated with **configurable numbers of NRF24** modules.
 With its extraordinary capabilities, you can effectively disrupt signals across different technologies including:
 - **Bluetooth** 🔊
 - **BLE** 📱
 - **Drones** 🚁